-Where GDP_PPS is the price-adjusted version of the GDP indicator, using purchasing power standards rather than Euros to account for the differences is purchasing power (used in a logarithmical form); Researcher_employment_pct is the percentage of R&D personnel and researchers in the workforce, and Internet_banking_pct is the percentage who used the internet for online banking in the population.
+Where GDP_PPS is the price-adjusted version of the GDP indicator, using purchasing power standards rather than euros to account for the differences is purchasing power (used in a logarithmical form); Researcher_employment_pct is the percentage of R&D personnel and researchers in the workforce, and Internet_banking_pct is the percentage who used the internet for online banking in the population.
 We treat this latter variable as a rough proxy for internet savvy, the distribution of advanced internet skills, trust and ability to perform legal purchases in the population.

 This model is somewhat comparable to the global model, as it interrogates the same underlying dynamics, albeit with variables that better approximate the factors in question.
 Instead of R&D expenditure of the global model we can use the share of researchers in the local workforce, and instead of the internet penetration, we have data on the advanced use of the internet.